+ Expand - Collapse

 - high blood pressure (hypertension): High blood pressure is a common side effect of LENVIMA and can be serious.
 Your blood pressure should be well controlled before you start taking LENVIMA.
 Your healthcare provider should check your blood pressure regularly during treatment with LENVIMA.
-If you develop blood pressure problems, your healthcare provider may prescribe medicine to treat your high blood pressure, lower your dose of LENVIMA, or stop your treatment with LENVIMA
+If you develop blood pressure problems, your healthcare provider may prescribe medicine to treat your high blood pressure

 - heart problems: LENVIMA can cause serious heart problems that may lead to death.
 Call your healthcare provider right away if you get symptoms of heart problems, such as shortness of breath or swelling of your ankles

 - problem with blood clots in your blood vessels (arteries): Get emergency medical help right away if you get any of the following symptoms: severe chest pain or pressure; pain in your arms, back, neck, or jaw; shortness of breath; numbness or weakness on one side of your body; trouble talking; sudden severe headache; sudden vision changes